TheTrainingBoss/Lino.TheTrainingBoss.RotatingCarousel/README.md

 @Html.StyleSheet(Url.EmbeddedResource("RotatingCarousel.Mvc.Models.RotatingImageCarouselModel",
     "Lino.TheTrainingBoss.RotatingCarousel.Css.main.css"))
 ```
 The first part could be ANY class inside on your assembly, I chose here for it to be the model, but it could have been the controller, if I wanted to.
-The second part needs to be the Type namesapce path to the css file.
+The second part needs to be the Type namespace path to the css file.

 Enjoy, modify, use, add to it and have fun!